ClientSuccess/docs/Usage - Segment Integration.md

 - `firstName` (`first_name`)
 - `lastName` (`last_name`)

-All other traits will be sent to ClientSuccess as custom attributes and may be ignored.
+All other `identify` traits will be sent to ClientSuccess as custom attributes and will be ignored.

 #### Group

-When you call `group`, Segment will send that group's information to ClientSuccess with `groupId` as the id and `name` as the group name.
-Both `groupId` and `name` are required for ClientSuccess.
+When you call `group`, Segment will send that group's information to ClientSuccess with `groupId` as the id and `traits.name` as the group name.
+Both `groupId` and `traits.name` are required for ClientSuccess.
+As with `identify`, all other `group` traits will be ignored.

 #### Track

 When you `track` an event, Segment will send that event to ClientSuccess as a custom event.
+ClientSuccess focuses only on group and user-level events, any event without a `userId` (`user_id`) is completely ignored by ClientSuccess and will not show up in our reporting.

 #### Page

 When you track a `page` event, Segment will send that event to ClientSuccess as a custom event.
+As with `Track` calls, any event without a `userId` (`user_id`) is completely ignored by ClientSuccess and will not show up in our reporting.